 Clarifying Autism Registry Misconceptions

-Public concern intensified when early announcements used language that suggested the creation of an autism registry.
-The term itself carries heavy historical and ethical weight, often associated with surveillance, tracking, or loss of autonomy.
+Public concern grew when early announcements used language suggesting the creation of an autism registry.
+The term itself carries heavy historical and ethical weight.
+Many people link it to surveillance, tracking, or loss of autonomy.

-Even with reassurances, many autistic adults and advocates remain cautious.
+Why caution persists: Even with reassurances, many autistic adults and advocates remain cautious.
 This caution is grounded in lived experience.
-Historically, autistic people have often been researched without meaningful consent, misrepresented in scientific narratives, or excluded from decisions about how data concerning them is used.
+Historically, autistic people have often been:

-From a neurodiversity-affirming perspective, transparency, consent, and community leadership are not optional safeguards — they are essential.
-Research that relies on autism-related data must be evaluated not only for legal compliance, but for ethical integrity.
+From a neurodiversity-affirming perspective, transparency, consent, and community leadership are not optional safeguards.
+They are essential.

-While these safeguards exist, legal compliance alone does not always address community concerns — particularly when trust has been eroded by past practices.
+However, legal compliance alone does not always address community concerns — especially when past practices have eroded trust.

 The Importance of Autistic Voices and Advocacy

-Autistic self-advocacy organizations and disability rights groups have emphasized that autistic people must be included in conversations about autism research and data use.
-Groups such as the Autistic Self Advocacy Network (ASAN) have long argued that policies affecting autistic lives should not be developed without autistic leadership.
+Autistic self-advocacy organizations and disability rights groups stress that autistic people must have a seat at the table.
+Groups such as the Autistic Self Advocacy Network (ASAN) have long argued that policies affecting autistic lives should not move forward without autistic leadership.

-Public feedback has already played a role in shaping how federal agencies communicate about these initiatives.
+Advocacy efforts focus on transparency about data collection and use, clear consent processes, public accountability, and ethical review that includes autistic perspectives.
+Public feedback has already helped shape how federal agencies communicate about these initiatives.
 Continued engagement remains essential.

 Frequently Asked Questions